Seizing the Narrative of the European Roma:

 Beginning at the Salzburg Institute in 2014, Murray and Akif have worked closely together to apply storytelling in the Roma in Health Care Initiative funded by Open Society Foundations.
 Having worked primarily in his native Macedonia, Akif has now taken a leadership role in unifying the Roma population across Europe.
 He will rely on listening and storytelling as a central communication modality in his effort to effect change.

 On the webinar, they discussed Akif’s introduction to storytelling practice, his use of stories to define his leadership, and how he plans to steer a movement by excavating and presenting the challenges and needs of his constituency through storytelling.

-With examples from Akif’s own fieldwork, they will looked at how leaders use storytelling to:
+With examples from Akif’s own fieldwork, they will look at how leaders use storytelling to:

 - Identify the obstacles that make it harder to listen

 Find unifying themes for those you are trying to reach